-- Soaker hoses
+- Soaker Hoses

 - PVC Drip Irrigation systems

 You can run the tubing to each tomato or squash and get the water right where you want it.
 But kit systems are very expensive; to do a garden my size would take hundreds of dollars.

-Soaker hoses are great for row crops but waste some water when you are dealing with larger individual plants.
+But they waste some water when you are dealing with larger individual plants.
 They are also very expensive as you have to buy a lot of hoses to water a big garden.

 You can deal with larger plants and row crops based on the number of holes you drill in the pipes.
 They are cheaper to build for larger gardens.
 PVC systems can also be very flexible.
-The one disadvantage is the initial set up (the first year) can take awhile because you have to drill a lot of holes in the pipe.
+The one disadvantage is the initial setup (the first year) can take a while because you have to drill a lot of holes in the pipe.
 So let’s take a look at my PVC drip irrigation system:

-To get started you need pipe, several connectors, elbows and tees, a drill with a couple of small drill bits and something to cut the pipe (a pvc pipe cutter or just a hack saw).
+To get started you need pipe, several connectors, elbows and tees, a drill with a couple of small drill bits, and something to cut the pipe (a PVC pipe cutter or just a hacksaw).